ianmaclarty/amulet/README.md

 - iOS
 - HTML5

-Android support will also probably be added at some point.
+Android support will also be added at some point.

 Here are some games that have been made with Amulet: